Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 Once merged, they can be viewed [here](https://polprzewodnikowy.github.io/N64FlashcartMenu/)

 ### Test generated docs in the dev-container
+Testing the documentation locally allows you to preview changes and ensure everything renders correctly before submitting your changes.

 Install Prerequisites:
 ```bash
 apt-get install ruby-full build-essential zlib1g-dev